-At Carey we value courage, respect and humility; and we are committed to acting with integrity and kindness.
+At Carey, we value courage, respect and humility, and we are committed to acting with integrity and kindness.
 We believe that all people are made in God's image, having equal value and the right to be treated with dignity and respect.

-All students receive positive guidance and encouragement towards acceptable behaviour and are given opportunities to interact and develop respectful and positive relationships with each other and with staff members and volunteers.
+All students receive positive guidance and encouragement towards acceptable behaviour and are given opportunities to interact and develop respectful and positive relationships with each other, staff members, and volunteers.

-In cases of inappropriate behaviour, it is the behaviour that is unacceptable, not the child.
-A fair and just system of behaviour management does not necessarily mean that all children are treated exactly the same.
-The specific needs of the child are reviewed and cases treated individually.
-Forgiveness and reconciliation are an important part of our discipline policy that is designed to support and affirm student efforts to change behaviour.
+In cases of inappropriate behaviour, the behaviour is unacceptable, not the child.
+A fair and just behaviour management system does not necessarily mean that all children are treated the same.
+The child's specific needs are reviewed, and cases are treated individually.
+Forgiveness and reconciliation are important parts of our discipline policy, designed to support and affirm student efforts to change behaviour.